CIIRC-ROP/batch-annotation-tool/README.md

 # Batch Annotation Tools (klikatko)

-Simple tool for fast annotation and reanotation of large amount of images.
-Written in python usng Tk library, thoroughly configurable using JSON file, works on top of sqlite database.
+A simple tool for fast annotation and reannotation of a large number of images.
+Written in python using Tk library, thoroughly configurable using JSON file, works on top of SQLite database.
+The program presents images from the input database to the user together with the original annotation when is defined.
+The original annotation is read from another input database table.
+The user can change the annotation of selected images.
+Then the updated annotation is written into the output database table.
+Images with annotation written in the output table are no longer presented to the user.
+Users can break the annotation process and return back to annotate the rest of the images.

 ![fig](fig/screencap.gif)